mdabrowka/budgeter/README.md

 1. pull the repo
 2. npm install
 3. npm start
+4. follow instructions on the terminal window regarding viewing the app in dev mode on ios or Android devices

 This is work in progress.
 Next steps for this project: